 Accept the grant through your school’s financial aid portal

 Want to make your grant application process smoother?
-Grantboost’s Free Plan lets you access best practice templates and 40 monthly boosts with the AI assistant—perfect for students getting started.
+Grantboost’s Free Plan lets you access best practice templates and Brand and Tone Matching with the AI assistant, perfect for students getting started.

 If you’re applying for multiple opportunities, the Pro Plan at just $19.99/month gives you unlimited access to all features, helping you stay on top of your applications and increase your chances of success